5. Some automation magic using the (Lerna) CLI

-This page is part of Lerna - the hidden powerhouse of exile.watch #The toolkit I needed to make it all happen list - 5/7
+*This page is part of* [Lerna - the hidden powerhouse of exile.watch](/march-2024/lerna-the-hidden-powerhouse-of-exile.watch.md#the-toolkit-i-needed-to-make-it-all-happen) *list - 5/7*

 To avoid the hassle of manually managing versioning and publishing, I set up a straightforward [GitHub Actions](https://docs.github.com/en/actions/using-workflows/about-workflows#about-workflows) workflow to automate these processes for me: